-Accommodations are intended to reduce and/or eliminate the effects of a student's disability and/ or English language proficiency level; however, accommodations should never reduce learning expectations by reducing the scope, complexity, or rigor of an assessment.
-Moreover, accommodations provided to a student on the 2022 Science, Math, and ELA assessments must be generally consistent with those provided for classroom instruction and classroom assessments.
-There are some accommodations that may be used for instruction or for formative assessments but are not allowed for the summative assessment because they impact the validity of the assessment results - for example, allowing a student to use a thesaurus or access the internet during a 2022 Science, Math, and ELA assessment.
-There may be consequences (e.g., invalidating a student's test score) for the use of non-allowable accommodations during the 2022 Science, Math, and ELA assessments.
-It is important for educators to become familiar with policies regarding accommodations used for the 2022 Science, Math, and ELA assessments.
+Accommodations are intended to reduce and/or eliminate the effects of a student's disability and/or English language proficiency level; however, accommodations should never reduce learning expectations by reducing the scope, complexity, or rigor of an assessment.
+Moreover, accommodations provided to a student on the Math and ELA assessments must be generally consistent with those provided for classroom instruction and classroom assessments.
+There are some accommodations that may be used for instruction or for formative assessment but are not allowed for the summative assessment because they impact the validity of the assessment results - for example, allowing a student to use a thesaurus or access the internet during a Math and ELA assessment.
+There may be consequences (e.g., invalidating a student's test score) for the use of non-allowable accommodations during the Math and ELA assessments.
+It is important for educators to become familiar with policies regarding accommodations used for the Math and ELA assessments.

-The guidelines provided in this manual are intended to ensure that valid and reliable scores are produced on the 2022 Science, Math, and ELA assessments, and that an unfair advantage is not given to students who receive accommodations.
+The guidelines provided in this manual are intended to ensure that valid and reliable scores are produced on the Math and ELA assessments, and that an unfair advantage is not given to students who receive accommodations.
 Outside of the guidance provided in this manual, changes to an accommodation or the conditions in which it is provided may change what the assessment is measuring, and will likely call into question the reliability and validity of the results regarding what a student knows and is able to do as measured by the assessment.